-Kidney disease is a frequent problem in older cats and dogs.
+Kidney disease frequently arises in older cats and dogs.
 Kidney failure can develop in young animals, but it is far more common in pets over age 10.
 It is the leading cause of death in older cats.

 In the Pet Food Recall of 2007, melamine contamination of pet food caused tens of thousands of cats and dogs to develop Acute Renal Failure (ARF).
-Many of the pets who got sick but recovered likely suffered some kidney impairment, and may ultimately develop Chronic Kidney Disease (CKD).
-In that case, age makes no difference; animals of all ages were affected.
+Many of the pets who got sick but recovered likely suffered some kidney impairment, and may have ultimately developed Chronic Kidney Disease (CKD).
+In that case, age made no difference; animals of all ages were affected.

 As the kidneys lose function, other signs of CKD may occur, such as weight loss, nausea, constipation, low energy, fatigue, and poor appetite.
-A blood test and urinalysis should be done if you notice these symptoms, as there are many conditions that can cause them.
+A blood test and urinalysis should be done by your veterinarian if you notice these symptoms, as there can be many reasons for such symptoms.
 A blood test and urinalysis are necessary to accurately diagnose CKD.

-No conventional or alternative medical treatment can reverse CKD, since the disease involves the death of kidney cells and replacement by scar tissue.
-The rate of progression in any individual pet may be slowed, but not stopped, by various treatments.
+No conventional or alternative medical approach can reverse CKD, since the disease involves the death of kidney cells and replacement by scar tissue.
+The rate of progression in any individual pet may be slowed, but not stopped, by various methods.
 When the process is advanced, the kidneys become scarred, small, and lumpy, and the amount of functional tissue is greatly decreased.
-The most significant problems caused by the loss of function are build-up of blood toxins, and anemia.
+The most significant effects caused by the loss of function are build-up of blood toxins, and anemia.
 These can cause weight loss, lethargy, vomiting, loss of appetite, weakness, and other signs of illness.

-Some of the best and simplest treatments include:
+Some of the best and simplest approaches include:

 Does Too Much Protein Cause Kidney Failure in Dogs & Cats?

 You may have heard that restricting protein is recommended for pets in kidney failure.
-This has been the "standard" treatment for decades in dogs and humans.
+This has been the "standard" approach for decades in dogs and humans.
 However, in cats, it remains controversial.

 However, some studies have suggested that excessive restriction of protein in cats may actually cause further damage to the kidneys and other organs, because there is not enough protein for normal body maintenance and repair.
 Experts say that these diets are not appropriate for cats until the BUN (Blood Urea Nitrogen) is at least double what it should be normally (about 60-80 mg/dl), and should never be fed to kittens or healthy cats.

 For many animals, a diet with HIGH QUALITY protein will be better than a low-protein diet.
 Low-protein diets, if not carefully managed, can lead to malnutrition.
-If a low-protein diet is necessary, bear in mind that non-prescription canned foods are much higher in protein than similar dry foods, but prescription-type foods typically contain poor quality ingredients.
+If a low-protein diet is necessary, bear in mind that non-prescription canned foods are much higher in protein than similar dry foods.

-Canned foods universally contain higher levels of protein than dry foods.
+Canned foods typically contain higher levels of protein than dry foods.
 Since dogs are more omnivorous and are better at keeping themselves hydrated than cats, they may do well with mostly dry food.

 Over-the-counter canned foods vary tremendously in phosphorus content, from less than 150 mg to over 600 mg!
 Veterinary low-protein diets are severely restricted, containing less than 100 mg of phosphorus per 100 Calories.